a FREE email series – Sign up Today!

 - Guided conversation questions for you and your teen

-The goal of this challenge is to engage in all 7 conversations by the end of October.
+The goal of this challenge is to engage in all 7 conversations and begin a new way of interacting and engaging in conversations with your teen and family about race and social and racial justice.
 If you attempt a conversation and it doesn’t go anywhere, consider it a success.
 Talking with teens is challenging as it is.
-If life gets in the way, don’t stop after the month is over… it’s never too late to start talking about race with your family.
-If you can get through all 7 conversations in 31 days – you and your teen ROCKED it!
+If life gets in the way, save the conversation starter emails and schedule time to make it happen… it’s never too late to start talking about race with your family.

 Frequently Asked Questions